Judith Bakirya

 Judith Bakirya is a Ugandan permaculture farmer.
 She was named one of the BBC's 100 Women for 2019.

 Early life and education

-Bakirya was born in the Bugosa District of Uganda, and raised on a farm, though she did not initially intend to be a farmer.
-As a child, in addition to working on her family's farm, Bakirya and her sisters attended school, thanks to the assistance of her father, a chief.
-Her success at her primary school qualified her for a scholarship to the prestigious secondary school, Mt St Mary's College Namagunga, something no other student at her school had accomplished.
-From there, she qualified for a government scholarship to attend university, and earned a Masters in health and development from Birmingham University in the UK.
+Bakirya was born in the Busoga Region of Uganda, and raised on a farm, though she did not initially intend to be a farmer.
+As a child, in addition to working on her family's farm, Bakirya and her sisters attended school.
+At her primary school she qualified for a scholarship to the prestigious secondary school, Mt St Mary's College Namagunga.
+She later qualified for a government scholarship to attend university, and earned a Masters in health and development from Birmingham University in the UK.